edyhsgr/catdateweight/README.md

 #
 Notes and things guessed, thought, learned about (by date):

+20230512
+- Random but remarkable, this cat has had three weigh-ins, weeks apart from one another, within one gram of one another.

 20230330
 - He's been sleeping in the box that's easy to put on the scale again lately so can record more.
 Has increased for sure though I wouldn't know it from just looking at him.